 The decision uses environmental data to determine where remediation is necessary at the Willamette Cove Upland site.
-Data collected for upland soil will be used to evaluate if soil contamination exceeds applicable levels presented in the FS (PRGs and hot spot concentrations for human and ecological health).
-Those PRGs in the FS will be adopted as cleanup levels (CULs) for the RDI and subsequent remedial action.
+Data collected for upland soil will be used to evaluate if soil contamination exceeds applicable levels presented in the FS (preliminary remediation goals [PRGs] and hot spot concentrations for human and ecological health).
+Those PRGs in the FS were adopted as cleanup levels for the RDI and subsequent remedial action.
 Contaminant concentrations present above these levels will determine the recommended remediation type.